Infibeam plunges over 70% on big volumes; management clarifies

 Supertrend indicator as well trend-following momentum indicator, Moving average convergence divergence (MACD) has given a sell signal on charts

-Infibeam Avenues plunged over 70 percent intraday Friday, continuing its decline for the fourth consecutive session, along with a rise in volumes.
+Infibeam Avenues plunged over 70 percent on Friday, continuing its decline for the fourth consecutive session, along with a rise in volumes.
+The company is set to have its annual general meeting (AGM) over the weekend.

+The decline managed to wipe over Rs 9,200 crore of its investors' wealth.

 On the technical charts, Infibeam is trading below its short-term moving averages such as 5-days exponential moving averages (EMA), 13-EMA, 20-EMA, and 100-EMA.
 But, on Friday, it breached the crucial 200-DMA placed at Rs 167 which suggests that the trend might have turned bearish for the stock.